fabiangunzinger/online-experiments/_notes/Experiment setup.md

 todo
 - Combine as needed

+## Experiment sampling note

+Online experiments usually use the following **sampling** approach to determine whether a user is part of an experiment:

+1. Create a hash string unique to each user.
+For example: `<user_id><experiment_id>`.

+2. Feed the hash string into a hash algorithm (often MD5) and receive a hash value.

+3. Use the hash value to determine whether a user is part of the experiment.
+Say we allocate 10% of traffic to the experiment.
+We then include the user only if their hash value falls within the bottom (or top) 10% of possible hash values.

+With this approach, the probability that a user is sampled into the experiment is independent of the sampling decisions of all other users.

+We write $R_i = 1$ if user $i$ is part of the experiment sample and $R_i = 0$ if they aren't.

+If we sample $n$ users into the experiment, then each of our $N$ users is part of the experiment experiment with probability $n/N$. [^conditioning_on_n]

+[^conditioning_on_n]: For each user in the super population, being part of the experiment sample is a [Bernoulli trial](https://en.wikipedia.org/wiki/Bernoulli_trial) with $R_i \sim \text{Bernoulli}(n/N)$ and, hence, $\E{R_i} = n/N$ and $\V{R_i} = n/N(1-n/N)$.
+I assume here that we know $n$.
+The reason for doing so is twofold.
+First, it makes the math easier as it spares us from modeling $n$ as a Binomial random variable.
+Second, by the time we analyse the data, we do know $n$.

 ## Setup notes 1

 - When deciding on the experiment setup we make two types of decisions.